saeedkhaki92/Banana-Navigation/report.md

 ## Q-network

 The Q-network that was used in this project was a fully-connected neural network with 3 hidden layers, each having 40 neurons.
 The Relu activation functions was used for all layers except the output layer which had linear activation function.
-Following Figure shows the modeling structure of the Q-network.
+Following figure shows the modeling structure of the Q-network.

 ![Alt Text](https://github.com/saeedkhaki92/Banana-Navigation/blob/master/Images/nn.jpg)